IAAR-Shanghai/Awesome-AI-Memory/README.md

     </tr>
     <tr>
         <td colspan="3">
-          • Introduces a user simulation framework, the **Implicit User Profile User Simulator (USP)**, designed to enhance interactions between dialogue systems and human users by inferring **implicit user attributes**.<br>
+          • Introduces a user simulation framework, the Implicit User Profile User Simulator (USP), designed to enhance interactions between dialogue systems and human users by inferring implicit user attributes.<br>
-          • USP extracts implicit features from user dialogues and combines **conditionally supervised fine-tuning** with **reinforcement learning under cycle consistency**, improving the **realism and coherence** of generated conversations.<br>
+          • USP extracts implicit features from user dialogues and combines conditionally supervised fine-tuning with reinforcement learning under cycle consistency, improving the realism and coherence of generated conversations.<br>
-          • Experimental results show that USP achieves **significant advantages across multiple metrics**, particularly when compared with other dialogue generation models such as **GPT-4o** and **PlatoLM**.
+          • Experimental results show that USP achieves significant advantages across multiple metrics, particularly when compared with other dialogue generation models such as GPT-4o and PlatoLM.
         </td>
     </tr>
     <tr>